Questions & answers

 We have identified specific hazard issues for Thorndon, Kilbirnie and Lyall Bay that we consider to be relevant ‘qualifying matters’ that may mean the 6-storey minimum building height required by the NPS-UD is not appropriate across all of these areas.
 Council needs to do further work to fully understand the implications of these hazards on the level of risk for development in these areas.
 This will inform future decisions about what level of intensification is appropriate.

-In parallel with Our City Tomorrow, work is also underway to develop a Wellington Regional Growth Framework - a partnership between WCC, Greater Wellington Regional Council, Ministry of Housing and Urban Development (MHUD), NZTA, Iwi, all territorial authorities in the Region, and Horowhenua District Council.
+In parallel with the Spatial Plan, work is also underway to develop and implement a Wellington Regional Growth Framework - a partnership between WCC, Greater Wellington Regional Council, Ministry of Housing and Urban Development (MHUD), NZTA, Iwi, all territorial authorities in the Region, and Horowhenua District Council.

 - housing capacity and affordability,